 - Google like to foster a creative atmosphere for their employees.
 They have ‘Fun Stuff Fridays’ where employees are encouraged to pursue their own interests.
 Their 2011 remodel of the London office included deck chairs in a coffee lounge, a boat containing a large Winnie the Pooh toy to host 1 to 1 meetings, and a music room loaded with guitars and electric drums for colleagues to jam!

 - June 2012 saw the announcement of Google’s latest product – Google Glass.
-This is a pair of glasses which allows you to interact with a virtual world whilst on the move.
+This is a pair of glasses which allows you to interact with a virtual world while on the move.
 You can take pictures, record videos and other amazing features without lifting a finger.

 With all its quirky eccentricities, Google has become part of our everyday lives and the answer to many common place dilemmas.
 Google Street View is indispensable when moving house (or just wanting to look at your current one), Google Images is just the job to find your next hairstyle, and I would be lost a lot more without Google Maps giving me a nice big map and directions to my destination.